nosarthur/nosarthur.github.io/_posts/2016-07-31-influence.md

     * the 'luncheon technique'
     * the association principle
 * Authority: people are more compliant to authorities, or even symbols of authority
-* Scarcity: the idea of potential loss
+* Scarcity: the idea of potential loss scares us
     * the [scarcity principle](https://en.wikipedia.org/wiki/Scarcity_(social_psychology))
     * the 'limited-number' tactic
     * the 'deadline' tactic